Irish Parliamentary Party: Crisis and change

 In sharp contrast to Parnell, John Redmond lacked charisma.
 He worked well in small committees, but had little success in arousing large audiences.
 Parnell always chose the nominees to Parliament.
 Now they were selected by the local party organisations, giving Redmond numerous weak MPs over whom he had little control.
 Redmond was an excellent representative of the old Ireland, but grew increasingly out-dated as he paid little attention to the new forces attracting younger Irishman, such as Sinn Féin, and the Ancient Order of Hibernians in politics, the Gaelic Athletic Association in sports, and the Gaelic League in cultural affairs.
 He never tried to understand the forces emerging in Ulster.
 Redmond was further weakened in 1914 by the formation by Sinn Féin members of the militaristic Irish Volunteers.
 His enthusiastic support for the British war effort alienated many Catholics.
 His party had been increasingly hollowed out, and the major crises—notably the Easter Rising in 1916 and the Conscription crisis of 1918—were enough to destroy it.

 Redmond died in March 1918 and John Dillon took over the IPP leadership.
 In March the German spring offensive overran part of the British front.
 Lloyd George's cabinet took a dual policy decision by, clumsily linking implementing Home Rule with alleviating the severe manpower shortage by extending conscription to Ireland.
 The Irish party withdrew in protest from Westminster and returned to Ireland to join forces with other national organisations in massed anti-conscription demonstrations in Dublin.
 Although conscription was never enforced in Ireland, as fresh American troops began to be deployed to France in large numbers, the threat of conscription radicalised Irish politics.
 Sinn Féin, the political arm of the Volunteer insurgents, had public opinion believe that they alone had prevented conscription.

 The Irish party held its own and returned its candidates in by-elections up to the end of 1916, the last in the West-Cork by-election of October 1916.
 The tide then changed after it lost three by-elections in 1917 to the more physical-force republican Sinn Féin movement, which in the meantime had built up 1,500 organised clubs around Ireland and exceeded the strength of the old UIL, most of the latter members now joining the new movement.
-At the end of the war in November 1918 when elections were announced for the December general election, the Irish electorate of nearly two million had a threefold increase due to a new Representation of the People Act.
+At the end of the war in November 1918 when elections were announced for the December general election, the Irish electorate of nearly two million had a threefold increase under the Representation of the People Act 1918.
 Women were granted franchise for the first time (confined to those over thirty) and a vote to every male over twenty-one years of age.
 This increased the number of voters from 30% to 75% of all adults.